 whether Jupiter gives us more winters or this is the last one,

 one debilitating the Tyrrhenian Sea on opposing cliffs.

 Be wise, and mix the wine, since time is short: limit that far-reaching hope.

 The envious moment is flying now, now, while we’re speaking:

 Seize the day, place in the hours that come as little faith as you can.

 Translation by David West (2008)

-Horace’s philosophy is called Epicureanism, the philosophy that we must accept our fortune and and its unpredictability.
-It was a very popular philosophy and he expounds Epicurean ideas in lots of his odes, usually quite seriously.
-He is very preoccupied with man’s fate and the finality of death.
-In this ode he uses nature as a metaphor for life, where the storm represents life’s vicissitudes.
-The storm can also be read as a metaphor for the dangers and discomforts that threaten the philosopher’s inner tranquility.
+Horace’s philosophy is called Epicureanism, which argues that mankind must – uncomplaining – accept life’s unpredictability and the misfortunes that come with this.
+It was a very popular philosophy and Horace expounds Epicurean ideas in lots of his odes.
+In this ode he uses nature as a metaphor for life, where the storm outside represents life’s vicissitudes.
+The storm can also be read as a metaphor for the dangers and discomforts that threaten the philosopher’s inner tranquillity.
 His conversation with Leuconoe is a safe haven; with wine and company it is an attractive contrast to the wild outdoors, and so emphasises the need to snatch such moments and enjoy their shelter from life’s storms.

-So why in my title have I put this ode with Andrew Marvell’s To his coy mistress?
-The similarity between the two has been noted by the scholar Anderson, and it is I think pretty valid.
+So why in my title have I put this ode with To his coy mistress, a poem written by the 17th Century metaphysical poet Andrew Marvell?
+The similarity between the two has been noted by the scholar Anderson.
 As Horace senses time flying past even as they speak, so Marvell says: